-If you love to explore new places, you probably agree that traveling is one of the best ways to spend your hard-earned money.
-But what less of us consider is that we don't always have to spend a fortune venturing across the globe to get outside of our comfort zones, see beautiful sites, meet interesting people, discover new things, and unwind away from home.
+You don't always have to spend a fortune venturing across the globe to get outside of your comfort zones, see beautiful sites, meet interesting people, discover new things, and unwind away from home.
 In fact, sometimes we don't even need to go more than a couple of hours away from where we live to do so.

 Virginia Beach, Virginia